- Consortium of more than 90 leading research-oriented institutions, mostly in U.S.

 - Association also involved in the Pierre Auger Cosmic Ray Observatory in Argentina

-Chancellor Gary S. May has been elected vice chair the Council of President of a consortium of universities that manages and operates research facilities in the national interest.
+Chancellor Gary S. May has been elected vice chair of the Council of Presidents of a consortium of universities that manages and operates research facilities in the national interest.

 The Washington, D.C.-based Universities Research Association made the announcement Thursday (Feb.
 13), saying that May will move up to chair in 2021.